Tshenolo1994/fe_dev_test_tshenolo/task.md

 6. Each tasks should be in its own commit.

-7. Once you have completed the test, upload it to a public repo as: fe_dev_test_{your_name} and email it to dan@cars.co.za
+7. Once you have completed the test, upload it to a public repo as: fe_dev_test_{your_name} and email it to camille@ferva.co.za

 ### Good luck!